stackdevelopment/sketch-pixel-cleanup/README.md

 1. Lines
 1. Rectangles
+1. Circles
 1. Groups
 1. Nested versions of these things

+Working but not extensively tested:
+1. Symbols
+2. Complex paths

+Untested
+1. Images
+2. Extensive edge cases such as scaling + rotation.
+3. Anything not listed above

 It may work with others, but I haven't tested it fully.